Jetsurf/jet-bot/README.md

  - `/maps currentsr` : Displays the current Splatoon 2 Salmon Run Map/Weapons
  - `/maps nextsr` : Displays the next Splatoon 2 Salmon Run Map/Weapons
  - `/splatnetgear` : Gets all of the current gear for sale on SplatNet
+ - `/storedm ability ABILITY` : DM's you when a piece of gear with ABILITY appears in the store.
+Can't DM the bot with this.
+ - `/storedm brand BRAND` : DM's you when a piece of gear made by BRAND appears in the store.
+Can't DM the bot with this.
- - `/storedm` ABILITY/GEAR/BRAND : DM's you when a piece of gear with ABILITY, made by BRAND, or is item GEAR (supports all items in the game) appears in the store.
-Suggests when using partial terms.
-Can't DM the bot with this
+ - `/storedm brand GEAR` : DM's you when a piece of GEAR (supports all items in the game) appears in the store.
+Can't DM the bot with this.
  - `/map random NUM` : Generates a list of random maps (1-10, NUM is optional for just 1 random map)
  - `/map callout MAP` : Provides a map with callout locations
  - `/weapon random NUM` : Generates a list of random weapons (1-10, NUM is optional for just 1 random weapon)